jantonguirao/nvImageCodec/example/README.md

-# nvImageCodecs Samples
+# nvImageCodec Samples

 ## Description

-These are some sample applications showcasing various nvImageCodecs APIs.
+These are some sample applications showcasing various nvImageCodec APIs.
 Sample applications are available in C++ and Python.

 ## Pre-requisites
 - Recommended linux distros: